Best Cookware Not Made in China

 I’ve tried using their Hard Anodized Nonstick cookware, hoping that the kind of engineering that went into their stainless steel pans also helped them make a better non-stick pan.
 The reality is that I’ve owned a few sets, and each time they only last a few years before the non-stick starts chipping off the surface and into my food.
 Not surprisingly, all of their non-stick stuff is made in China.

 I’ve chosen their D3 Stainless Steel 10-piece set as the very best.
 It’s the set that most sites have put on their “best of” lists for having a balance of durability, ease of holding, and even heating.
-And unlike other cookware (or their own non-stick cookware), these are the kinds of pots and pans that you can use for a lifetime, and even pass down generations
+And unlike other cookware (or their own non-stick cookware), these are the kinds of pots and pans that you can use for a lifetime, and even pass down generations.
+Of course if you’ve got the $$, you’ll want to splurge for the D5.

 2. Tramontina Gourmet 12-Piece Tri-Ply Clad Cookware Set – Stainless Steel runner up